SCasanova/personalfix/README.md

 ### Modified Rosters
 `clean_rosters()`
-This function is a wrapper for `nflreadr::load_rosters()` and outputs all headshot urls with https: prefix and integrates FB, HB and RB into RB.
+This function is a wrapper for `nflreadr::load_rosters()` and outputs all headshot urls (including 2021 rookies) with https: prefix and integrates FB, HB and RB, into RB.
 Also includes draft data from `ffscrapr::dp_playerids()`